 Since the utilities don’t have to pay the cost of the wasted gas, and since they haven’t had to fix the leaks they consider non-explosive, some of the leaks in the Greater Boston area were first reported decades ago and still have not been fixed.

-A leak on the corner of Park Drive and Beacon Street in Boston was reported in 1985.
-It is still leaking.
+A leak on the corner of Park Drive and Beacon Street in Boston went unrepaired for 30 years.

 Finding the biggest leaks